AndriousSolutions/mvc_pattern/README.md

 the Controller, but it is now the Model that has all the ‘brains.’

-Note it's a full screenshot of the counter app example, and there's further variations than the previous examples.
-Note, the State object extends ```StateMVC.``` Again, the Controller is passed its parent class to 'plug it into' the event handling of a typical Flutter Widget.
+Note it's a full screenshot of the counter app example, and there's further changes compared to the previous examples.
+Note, the State object extends ```StateMVC``` , and the Controller is passed to its parent class to 'plug it into' the event handling of a typical Flutter Widget.
 Finally, note the Controller's property and function names have been changed.
-This merely demonstrating that there's no 'hard cold rules' about the what API you use between the View, the Controller, and the Model.
+This merely demonstrates that there's no 'hard cold rules' about what the API is between the View, the Controller, and the Model.
 You merely need to be consistent.

 ![pac pattern](https://camo.githubusercontent.com/a5b152ecc2f2b96b8019941a7382f47f4ac4c2b6/68747470733a2f2f692e696d6775722e636f6d2f723443317932382e706e67)